Trademark Malaysia

 Validity of Registration:

-A registered trademark is valid for a period of 10 years from the date of application, and is renewable for 10 years.
+A registered trademark in Malaysia is valid for 10 years from the application date and can be renewed every 10 years.

 Requirements For Trademark Application in Malaysia:

-7. If the applicant claims convention priority, a certified copy of foreign application is required (with English translation).
+- If claiming priority, a certified copy of the foreign application (with English translation).